dcarver1/carverd/_drafts/smallIsBeautiful.md

 While not tossing out the value of natural science that sentiment is rather clear, education can not be about know-how because that does not provide an sense of value and therefore fails the primary goal of education.

->”Shall I teach youthe meaning of knowledge?” said Confucius.
-“When you know a thing to recognise that you know it, and when you do not, to know that you do not know - that is knowledge.”
+>”Shall I teach you the meaning of knowledge?” said Confucius.
+“When you know a thing to recognize that you know it, and when you do not, to know that you do not know - that is knowledge.”

 This was defined as consciously incompetent.
 Knowing what you don’t know.
 Part of my training in outdoor education was self assessment.
 Really nice to hear it come up as a confucius quote.